Criminal Justice Online

 - Students who want to earn a degree to start or advance their careers in the criminal justice field

-- Students who are dedicated to earning a degree and need a flexible learning option
+- Students who are dedicated to earning a degree and need the flexibility to study around their work schedule

 - Those who want to take advantage of the variety of electives offered to support their career goals

 - Use the appropriate criminological perspectives to explain major types of crime

 - Interpret and evaluate policies and practices of the criminal justice system

 - Form solutions to issues by applying proper research techniques

 - Communicate criminal justice concepts in a professional manner